camunda-community-hub/camunda-platform-7-mail/README.md

 ### Can't send / receive mails from Gmail

 It can be that Google blocks the requests because it estimates your application as unsafe.
-You may also received an email from Google.
+You may also receive an email from Google.
 To fix this go to https://www.google.com/settings/security/lesssecureapps and enable less secure apps.

 ## License